 Public Investment Initiatives are improvements to the built or natural environment that align with the vision of this plan and help support the physical development necessary to accomplish the plan's goals.
 The initiatives described in this section are in direct relation to the City's capital improvement planning efforts and annual budget.
-While some of these initiatives come directly from the City's Capital Improvement Budget and supporting documentation, others originate from the public input received during the engagement process and are presented here with the intention of integrating new, public-driven projects into future City capital improvement planning efforts.
+While some of these initiatives come directly from the City's Capital Improvement Budget and supporting documentation, others originate from the public input received during the engagement process and are presented here with the intention of efforts.